SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ![Alt text](./images/post_success.png?raw=true)

 8. Based on our logic, we should be able to create only upto 5 passengers on the same date and same itinerary (Assumption: 1 spacecraft per itinerary; Spacecraft capactiy: 5).
-Now if we try to create another booking with Number of Passengers as 5 for the same date and itinerary, it should fail with an HTTP 409 status code as shown:
+Now let us try to create another booking with Number of Passengers as 5 (or more) for the same date and itinerary.
+Replace the body of the request with the below JSON contents.
 ```json
 {
       "BookingNo"               : "20180726GA1A1",